wells5609/wp-app/README.md

 RAD "framework" for WordPress.

-This plugin allows you to extend WordPress and create new data objects in non-core tables.
+This plug-in allows you to extend WordPress by creating new data objects in non-core tables.

-##Basics
+#Basics

 The plugin has a few primary components: